jon-jacky/Piety/doc/structure.md

   wrap libraries written in other languages.
 Those can limit the platform to one particular Python interpreter (usually CPython).

-- The modules in *scheduler* directory are the core of the Piety operating system.
-They must not depend on any specific platform, device, or application, so they must not depend on modules in *unix*, *vt_terminal*, *console* or in any application directories.
+- The modules in the *scheduler* directory are the core of the Piety operating system.
+They must not depend on any particular devices (in particular, they cannot require a console).
+The must be platform-independent, but they must necessarily import a platform-dependent event loop.
-  (At this writing the *piety* module violates this rule; it depends on the Unix *select* function.
-We will fix this.)
+  To run Piety on a Unix-like host, it is currently necessary to import the event loop from the platform-dependent *select* directory.

 - The modules in the *console* directory are used by terminal applications.
 They must be platform- and device- independent.
-They must access all terminal functions by importing generically-named modules from device-dependent directories such as *unix* and *vt_terminal*.
+They must access all terminal functions by importing modules from device-dependent directories such as *unix* and *vt_terminal*.